paulkarpenko/us-code-ui/uscode/title-24-hospitals-and-asylums/chapter-010-armed-forces-retirement-home.md

   (C) destroying any items determined by the Administrator to be valueless.

-**(c) Transfer of proceeds to Fund** The net proceeds received by the Administrators from the sale of effects under subsection (b) of this section shall be deposited in the Fund.
+**(c) Transfer of proceeds to Fund** The net proceeds received by the Administrators from the sale of effects under subsection (b) shall be deposited in the Fund.

 **(d) Subsequent claim**

-(1) A claim for the net proceeds of the sale under subsection (b) of this section of the effects of a deceased may be filed with the Secretary of Defense at any time within six years after the death of the deceased, for action under [section 2771 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2771&num=0&edition=prelim).
+(1) A claim for the net proceeds of the sale under subsection (b) of the effects of a deceased may be filed with the Secretary of Defense at any time within six years after the death of the deceased, for action under [section 2771 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2771&num=0&edition=prelim).

 (2) A claim referred to in paragraph (1) may not be considered by a court or the Secretary unless the claim is filed within the time period prescribed in such paragraph.

 (3) A claim allowed by the Secretary under paragraph (1) shall be certified to the Secretary of the Treasury for payment from the Fund in the amount found due, including any interest relating to the amount.
-No claim may be allowed or paid in excess of the net proceeds of the estate deposited in the Fund under subsection (c) of this section plus interest.
+No claim may be allowed or paid in excess of the net proceeds of the estate deposited in the Fund under subsection (c) plus interest.

 **(e) Unclaimed property** In the case of property delivered to the Retirement Home under [section 2575 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2575&num=0&edition=prelim), the Administrator of the facility shall deliver the property to the owner, the heirs or next of kin of the owner, or the legal representative of the owner, if a right to the property is established to the satisfaction of the Administrator of the facility within two years after the delivery.